openhab/openhab-docs/_addons_bindings/freebox/readme.md

 ## Authentication

-You'll have to authorize openHAB to connect to your Freebox.
+You will have to authorize openHAB to connect to your Freebox.
 Here is the process described :

 **Step 1** At binding startup, if no token is recorded in the Freebox Server (bridge) configuration, the following message will be displayed in the OSGi console :